Disability Insurance: Do I really need it?

 What is Your Level of Risk Tolerance?

-What risk you are willing to take?
-Is the cost of purchasing disability insurance worth the peace of mind you will have, with some protection for your income if you become disabled for an extended period of time.
+Is the cost of purchasing disability insurance worth the peace of mind you'll have with some protection for your income if you become disabled?

 The Council for Disability Awareness (CDA) is a non-profit organization (backed by the insurance industry) committing time and resources to educate working Americans about the frequency and financial impact of a disability.